Can I take out a long-term care policy on my parents?

 What are the benefits and drawbacks of purchasing long-term care insurance for parents?

-Long-term care insurance for parents can provide financial support for care needs, but may have high premiums and specific eligibility requirements.
-Consider family health history, personal finances, and long-term care needs when deciding whether to purchase this type of insurance.
+Long-term care insurance for parents can provide financial support for care needs but may have high premiums and specific eligibility requirements.
+Consider family health history, personal finances, and long-term care needs when purchasing this type of insurance.